First-Year Seminar

 Everything has a story.
 Peoples, states, societies, cultures, traditions, identities, religions, and ideologies are all built on stories, and as these stories traverse the passage of time, they become legends, myths, and folktales.
 This seminar introduces the world of East Asia through the stories of old.
 Analyzing various sources such as oral traditions, foundational myths, heroic literature, religious epic tales, historical records, and more, students explore core principles and beliefs which form the basis of East Asian societies.
 By also examining modern representations of these stories which pervade daily life such as pop music, video games, webtoons, mangas, dramas, and movies, we uncover how these tales contributed to the shaping of East Asia and the world today.

-This seminar introduces students to college level critical thinking, reading, and writing through looking at what “race” is from several perspectives: scientific racism and the current science of human biological diversity, the historical development of the idea of race, contemporary forms of institutional racism and racism as a lived experience both in the U.S. and around the world, and the movements for Black life and racial justice that have resurged recently.
-The seminar encourages students to bring a critical academic lens to both the world around them (eg. current events/news) and to their own everyday lives.
+This seminar introduces students to college-level critical thinking, reading, and writing through looking at what “”race”” is from several perspectives: the historical development of the idea of race, scientific racism and the current science of human biological diversity; the contemporary forms of institutional racism and racism as a lived experience both in the US and around the world; and the movements for racial justice that have resurged recently.
+Students will be encouraged to bring a critical academic lens to both the world around them (eg. current events/news) and to their own everyday lives.

 Humans depend on movement to maintain health, yet modern conveniences and societal structures often discourage physical activity.
 To bridge this gap, we must make intentional choices to stay active by integrating movement into our daily lives, rethinking our environments, and shifting cultural norms to align with our evolutionary needs.
 This seminar will explore the fundamental role of physical activity in human health, examining the biological, historical, and social factors that have shaped our reliance on movement.
 We will also investigate the growing “pandemic” of physical inactivity and discuss strategies to promote a more active lifestyle in today’s world.